CERT-Polska/ursadb/docs/configuration.md

 # Configuration

 Ursadb configuration is a simple set of key-value pairs.
 The defaults are sane.
-You don't need to change them, unless you wan't to tweak ursadb to your system.
+You don't need to change them, unless you want to tweak ursadb to your system.

 They can be read by issuing a `config get` command with `ursacli`: